 41#.
 Hanging Pattern Weight Pouch

-Creating a small fabric pouch to hang on your cutting table keeps your weights tidy and out of the way when not in use.
-It ensures they are always nearby for the next project without cluttering up your active workspace at all.
+Creating a fabric pouch to hang on your cutting table is really helpful.
+It keeps your weights organized and out of the way when you are not using them.
+This way they are always close by, for your project.
+You can keep them nearby without cluttering your workspace.
+This small project helps you use up fabric scraps.
+It also adds a touch to your organization system.

 42#.
 Tiered Thread Cone Racks